EU derivatives decision leaves London in the lurch

 “ESMA acknowledges that this approach creates challenges for some EU counterparties, particularly UK branches of EU investment firms,” the watchdog said.

-Britain’s Financial Conduct Authority said it will not be adjusting its approach to derivatives trading at this time.
+Britain’s Financial Conduct Authority said it would not be adjusting its approach to derivatives trading at this time.

 “Mutual equivalence would be the best way to avoid market disruption and meet international G20 commitments.
 We continue to monitor market developments,” the FCA said.